THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Once we got that under control, it was still rough times ahead.
-The wind and waves were pretty rough, making it a bouncy ride.
-Fortunately, once you get into the Town Cut headed to St George’s Harbour, the waves calm down A LOT and the wind lessens.
+We had a bit of rough weather coming into Bermuda, but fortunately, once you get into the Town Cut headed to St George’s Harbour, the waves calm down A LOT and the wind lessens.
 It was still very windy to get to the customs dock.
 In another break for us, the Bermuda Yachts Services let us use their dock to tie up for customs, allowing us to dock with the wind pushing us off the dock, and with the help of the crew from the catamaran in front of us, we got tied up and cleared in.

-On clearing in – I submitted a notification using SailClear, which is supposed to expedite paperwork for customs.
+I submitted a notification using SailClear, which is supposed to expedite paperwork for customs.
 They didn’t have any record of the notification.
-No big deal though, we just provided them with our info and filled out paperwork again! $35 per person to clear in, and we can stay for up to 90 days…although we told them we will be out by the 21 day mark.
+No big deal though, we just provided them with our info and filled out paperwork again! $35 per person to clear in, and we can stay for up to 90 days…although we told them we will be out by the 21-day mark.

 Now we are anchored in Convict Bay.
 The small craft warning is still in effect.
 In fact, as we set our anchor, the boat behind us started dragging and moved to a mooring.
 There are only a few boats here, so there’s decent room, and despite the strong winds Mac Daddy, our Mantus anchor, is holding strong.